webhintio/hint/packages/sonarwhal/docs/contributor-guide/how-to/connector.md

      in the DOM,
    * [`traverse::up`][events traverseup] when going up.
 1. [`traverse::end`][events traverseend]
-1. Before sending the final event, the connector needs to try to download the web manifest: to download the manifest automatically and send the following events:
-   * [`fetch::end::manifest`][events fetchendmanifest] with the
-     content of the manifest,
-   * [`fetch::error::manifest`][events fetcherrormanifest] if there
-     has been an error downloading the manifest,
-   * [`fetch::missing::manifest`][events fetchmissingmanifest] if no
-     manifest is specified.
 1. The final event is [`scan::end`][events scanend].

 For more details about how the events look like and the properties they